pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/deploy.md

         # the interval of the heartbeats Pump sends to PD (in seconds)
         heartbeat-interval = 2

-        # the address of the PD cluster nodes
+        # the address of the PD cluster nodes (each separated by a comma with no whitespace)
         pd-urls = "http://192.168.0.16:2379,http://192.168.0.15:2379,http://192.168.0.14:2379"

         # [security]
         # This section is generally commented out if no special security settings are required.
         # The file path containing a list of trusted SSL CAs connected to the cluster.
         # ssl-ca = "/path/to/ca.pem"
-        # The path to the X509 certificate that is connected to the cluster in PEM format.
+        # The path to the X509 certificate in PEM format that is connected to the cluster.
         # ssl-cert = "/path/to/drainer.pem"
-        # The path to the X509 key that is connected to the cluster in PEM format.
+        # The path to the X509 key in PEM format that is connected to the cluster.
         # ssl-key = "/path/to/drainer-key.pem"

         # [storage]